 Grantham is a decidedly white-collar town, with fully 96.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Grantham is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Grantham who work in food service (35.60%), personal care services (16.68%), and sales jobs (9.29%).

-Telecommuters are a relatively large percentage of the workforce: 11.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Grantham telecommute to their jobs.
+Overall, about 11.01% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Grantham’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Grantham’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Do you like to read, write and learn?
 If you move to Grantham, you'll likely find that many of your neighbors like to as well.
 Grantham is one of the more educated communities in America, with a full 83.33% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.